 Currently, fillers containing hyaluronic acid are the go-to products for aesthetic practitioners around the world.
 Hyaluronic acid is a naturally occurring polysaccharide that is present in the skin and cartilage.
 It is able to combine with water and swell to varying capacities (depending on the product used) when in a gel form, causing the sought-after filling effect.
 Hyaluronic acid fillers last between 6-15 months and, if injected by a professional with the correct up-to-date training, have very little risks compared to other methods of lip augmentation.

-The Boom in Lip Fillers
+The Boom of Lip Fillers

 There is currently a steady increase in the number of people interested in augmenting their facial features through the use of non-surgical cosmetic procedures but the demand for lip fillers surpasses that of all other treatments.
 This is undoubtedly due to the role of social media and the belief that larger lips are more physically attractive.
 With celebrities also admitting to (and almost celebrating), having had lip fillers and other cosmetic procedures, the culture around these treatments has changed to become more mainstream and accepted.